Off the Page Writing Habits Worth Developing

 In a time when millions of people have been out of work, locked in, and simply unsure of what the future holds, a hike in the hills, bike ride, or jog around the neighborhood might go a long way to lift the spirits of individuals that desperately need an infusion of energy and hope.

 Not enough can be said about the role exercise also plays in boosting overall creativity and productivity.

 Though writers may spend a lot of time sitting, we should be reminded that, in pure Physics terms, “an object at rest stays at rest.”

 The longer we stay planted (or seated) in one location the quicker our body begins to stiffen.
 No one gains energy by sitting all day, no matter what we’re doing.

 While good posture and regular stretch breaks are important for writers, setting aside a solid twenty to thirty minutes to get the blood and oxygen flowing can help increase circulation and improve your overall energy and focus throughout the day.

 Whether it’s first thing in the morning, at the end of the writing day, or somewhere in between, going for a jog, riding a bike, taking a hike, or swimming laps can improves the quality of your writing time and overall mood going into your work.
 A little nature, fresh air, sunlight, and Vitamin D aren’t so bad as well.

-I know I may be subverting an essential writer’s trope, but I highly encourage writers and artists to become more mindful of their eating and drinking habits.
+I highly encourage writers and artists to become more mindful of their eating and drinking habits.

 I am not saying that writers should never have a cup of coffee or reward themselves with a snack or piece of cake at the end of the day.
 However, as athletes must train their body and fuel it properly to perform to its peak potential, so writers must also train their body and mind the right way if they hope to have success or produce good work at a consistent level.
 That includes what we choose to eat and drink.